Pioneering Solutions for Depression and Bipolar Disorder

 Although the incidence and impact of mood disorders are undeniably on the rise, hope for solutions has never been higher.
 Through the Stanford Mood Disorders Center and Research Program, scientists and physicians are building on Stanford’s traditions of excellence, healing, and innovation.
 They are leveraging new knowledge of genetics and the brain’s molecular processes, and drawing on new techniques for imaging and healing the brain.
 Merging Stanford’s expertise across disciplines—psychiatry, biology, engineering, and myriad other fields—they are streamlining the process of translating laboratory discoveries into breakthrough treatments.

-For the past 24 years, Stanford has led the quest for new knowledge and therapies for mood disorders.
-Today, the center is expanding its reach and mobilizing Stanford’s diverse expertise toward a powerful shared mission: to overcome mood disorders through innovation and compassion.
+Through the research programs at the Stanford Mood Disorders Center, Stanford has led the quest for new knowledge and therapies for mood disorders.
+Today the center is expanding its reach and mobilizing Stanford’s diverse expertise toward a powerful shared mission: to overcome mood disorders through innovation and compassion.

 Transformative Therapies & Technologies